wrwetzel/Birdland/src/Documentation/_build/html/_sources/birdland.md.txt

 Birdland requires the following Python modules.
 These are installed automatically if installing Birdland from PyPi, are included in the self-contained package, but have to be installed manually when installing Birdland from GitHub or the Tar file.
+A *requirements.txt* file is included to simplify this.
+See *ReadMe-GitHub.md* or *ReadMe-Tar.md* for details.

 ```
 click